Machine Unlearning: A Comprehensive Survey: Introduction

-The goal of this survey is to classify and systematize machine unlearning according to the reseaching problems and goals in unlearning processes, and to review their differences and connections, advantages and disadvantages.
-We first catalogue unlearning methods into four main parts, centralized unlearning, distributed and irregular data unlearning, unlearning verification, and privacy and security issues in machine unlearning, as shown in Fig. \ref{ARCt}.
-Since there are many studies targeted at centralized unlearning, we use two sections to introduce related work in this scenario.
-We briefly classify the related unlearning methods into two main kinds, \textit{Exact unlearning} \cite{cao2015towards,bourtoule2021machine} and \textit{Approximate unlearning} \cite{chien2022certified, nguyen2020variational}, where exact unlearning extends the idea of naive unlearning to design efficient retraining scheme with less computation cost.
-Approximate unlearning aims to unlearn a posterior that is approximate to the model retrained on the remaining dataset, only using the original learned model and the erased data.
-We then detailedly introduce the popular implementing techniques of these two unlearning kinds.
-In addition to these centralized unlearning methods, we introduce the distributed and irregular data unlearning scenarios, including federated unlearning \cite{wang2022federated, liu2021federaser}, and graph unlearning \cite{chien2022certified,chen2021graph}.
-After implementing unlearning, verifying the unlearning effect is equally important and draws lots of research attention.
-Therefore, we review the studies about unlearning verification subsequently.
-Moreover, we consider the privacy and security issues essential in machine unlearning, and we organize and review the related unlearning literature about privacy threats, defences, and unlearning applications in the survey.
+This survey aims to classify and systematize machine unlearning methods based on the research problems and objectives in the unlearning process and to review their differences, connections, as well as their advantages and disadvantages. {Our survey includes four main categories: traditional unlearning methods, unlearning verification, domain-centric unlearning methods, and privacy and security issues in machine unlearning, as shown in Fig. \ref{ARCt}.
+In the traditional unlearning category, we will introduce the representative \textit{Exact unlearning} \cite{cao2015towards,bourtoule2021machine} and \textit{Approximate unlearning} \cite{chien2022certified, nguyen2020variational} methods, including basic concepts and detailed technical implementation.
+After discussing traditional unlearning methods, verifying the unlearning effectiveness is equally crucial and has garnered significant research attention \cite{thudi2022necessity}.
+Therefore, we subsequently review related research on unlearning verification.
+Next, we will introduce domain-centric unlearning methods, including graph unlearning \citep{chien2022certified,chen2022graph}, federated unlearning~\citep{wang2022federated, liu2021federaser}, diffusion model unlearning \citep{alberti2025data,chen2024score}, and large language model (LLM) unlearning \citep{yao2024large,yao2024machine}.} Finally, we consider privacy and security issues in machine unlearning essential, organizing and reviewing the related publications on privacy and security threats, defenses, and unlearning applications.